What is the One Mind Initiative?

 Established with initial funding from Founding Sponsor Janssen Research & Development, LLC, one of the Janssen Pharmaceutical Companies of Johnson & Johnson (“Janssen”), the One Mind Initiative (“OMI”) is a global coalition of leaders from diverse sectors including business, medicine, research, education, law enforcement, the military and civil society.
 These leaders will join together with the goal of providing the transformational leadership we need at this historic moment in the evolution of mental health care, by championing proven, scalable approaches to raise awareness, eliminate stigma, deliver affordable access to quality care, build a culture of well-being and deliver better health and economic outcomes.

-The inaugural work stream for OMI is planned to be the One Mind Initiative at Work – a coalition of chief executives and leaders of major employers, committed to creating the gold standard for workplace well-being and brain health.
+The inaugural work stream for OMI is the One Mind Initiative at Work – a coalition of chief executives and leaders of major employers, committed to creating the gold standard for workplace well-being and brain health.
 The founding members will select a set of priorities and identify specific projects, work streams and teams that are capable of generating systemic change in workplace mental health.

 Future areas of focus for OMI include an anti-stigma initiative (One Mind Initiative Voices), armed forces and veterans’ issues (One Mind Initiative Heroes), mental health and the criminal justice system, equity in access to healthcare and funding for “open science” brain research.
 Much like the One Mind Initiative at Work, each work stream will gather key executives and leaders in a particular focus area to serve as Founding Members.